Evidence as a byproduct of how you operate.

 Technical report

-Pre-filled from OBIS
+Derived from OBIS operational records

 SBOM + component provenance

-OTA targeting + rollout plan
+OTA targeting + rollout governance

-Per-device update receipts + coverage
+Per-device remediation coverage